IEntin/ClientServer/README.md

 memory footprint of the application.
 The latter is important for embedded systems.

 '"Diagnostics" : true' shows details of all stages of business calculations for each request.\
 Alternative to this global setting is '"Diagnostics" : true' in the client ProgramOptions.json which enables diagnostics only for that client.
-No server restart is necessary in this case.
+Server restart is not necessary in this case.

 To run tests:\
 'tests/runtests'\